triciasawyer/Reading-notes-201/class-05.md

 **What image type would you use to display a screenshot on your website and why?**
 PNG or WebP because they are defaults for almost all screen capture tools.
 Therefore, they will appear good quality.

+## Learn CSS

+Describe the difference between foreground and background colors of an HTML element, pretend you are talking to someone with no technical knowledge.
+Your friend asks you to give his colorless blog website a touch up.
+How would you use color to give his blog some character?
+What should you consider when choosing fonts for an HTML document?
+What do font-size, font-weight, and font-style do to HTML text elements?
+Describe two ways you could add spacing around the characters displayed in an h1 element.